 I know that each one of these keys helped my energy get stronger.
 I felt more clarity and found it easier to make decisions.
 It also eased my Type-A personality and tendency to be anxious.
 As you dig into these keys, you may face struggle or self-doubt, but I promise it gets easier.
 Once you’ve done them for a few weeks, you’ll never look back.

 Before we get started with the list though – remember to start small and not aim for perfection.
 Doing a dozen or so little simple things each day can make for major changes to organize your life.
 (I also left off one more secret to organizing your life and included it in this post instead).
+This post does contain affiliate links.

 17 Keys to Organize Your Life